-We have on Thu, October 1, 2020, the last time the repair café "screw 14" open!
+Our repair café "Schraube 14", was last open on Thu, October 1, 2020.
 Due to the current Corona situation, we do not want to risk a hotspot in the R.U.S.Z..
 The professional repair store in the R.U.S.Z will of course remain open.

 The Viennese repair coupon reduces the professional repair of your small equipment by 50%!
 Further information can be found here.

 In our weekly repair-café, you can repair your small equipment yourself free of charge under the professional guidance of our technicians.
-For refreshment there is coffee and pastries.
+Coffee and pastries are provided for refreshment.